Civil Service Periodical Network Selected Model Essays Nursing case discussion model

 4、 Experience

 With the development of interventional therapy, how to effectively reduce restenosis after PTCA has always been the focus of relevant disciplines.
 The emergence and clinical application of stents have epoch-making significance, reducing the restenosis rate to 20%, but this percentage has become a bottleneck that cardiac intervention cannot overcome.
 Rapamycin, as an immunosuppressive drug, mainly acts on the G1 anaphase of mitosis of smooth muscle cells to make cells return to the quiescent phase, but does not kill cells, which has good safety.
 Large scale clinical trials have confirmed that the stent carrying rapamycin can significantly reduce the incidence of restenosis of bare metal stent.
-We use rapamycin eluting stent to apply it to patients after PTCA, Good results have also been achieved.
+We use rapamycin eluting stent for PTCA The postoperative patients also achieved good results.
 As an emerging technology, we deeply understand that good nursing cooperation is essential to reduce complications and ensure the success of the operation.

 [References]